Can the Functional Movement Screen (FMS) Actually Determine Ability?

 The 1RM test, however, proved to be a useful predictor of athletic performance.
 Previous research conducted on 1RM evaluations backs up these findings.
 Researchers believe the 1RM is the better assessment because it actually measures the strength of the athlete.
 Older studies have shown a relationship between squat strength and club head swing velocity in golfers and also to sport-specific ability in tennis players.

-In conclusion, researchers advised coaches and trainers not to use the FMS to assess athletes in regards to athletic performance and that the 1RM squat test was a better determinant of potential.
+In conclusion, researchers advised coaches and trainers not to use the FMS to assess athletes in regards to athletic performance.
+In this particular study, the 1RM squat test was a better determinant of potential.